bantikyan/icheck-bootstrap/README.md

 ## Color Schemes

-As you can see in previous examples, icheck-primary class used for styling.
+<b>Twitter Bootstrap:</b> As you can see in previous examples, icheck-primary class used for styling.
 You can use following classes for Twitter Bootstrap color scheme:

 <code>.icheck-default</code><br/>